abalage/ansible_collection_elasticstack_podman/README.md

 ### Example playbook

-You should find an example inventory in [https://github.com/abalage/ansible_collection_elasticstack_podman/tree/main/example/playbook](examples/playbook) directory of the repo.
+You should find an example inventory in [example/playbook](example/playbook) directory.

 ### Example inventory

-You should find an example inventory in [https://github.com/abalage/ansible_collection_elasticstack_podman/tree/main/example/inventory](examples/inventory) directory of the repo.
+You should find an example inventory in [example/inventory](example/inventory) directory.

 Regarding `host_vars`.
 Please be careful when you change the key names in the (Python) dicts of 'elastic', 'kibana', and so on.
 They will not be merged [when the variables are evaluated](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable).